-If you chose to build the update procedure the following dialog appears after clicking OK on the Properties page.
-This dialog asks if you want to create the EDW 3NF table in the database and execute the update procedure.
+If you chose to build the update procedure, the following window appears after clicking OK in the Properties window.
+It asks if you want to create the EDW 3NF table in the database and execute the update procedure.

 If you are satisfied with the columns that will be used and do not wish to add any additional columns you can select the Create and Load button.
-Alternatively, the Create button creates the table in the repository but does not execute an update, allowing you to change columns before loading data into the table.
+Alternatively, the Create button creates the table in the repository but does not execute an update, enabling you to change columns before loading data into the table.